magdi74/e-commerce_Store/README.md

 To run the script, follow these steps:
-1. Clone this repository or download the zip file
-2. Navigate to the project directory: `cd python_script_for_data`
+1. Navigate to the project directory: `cd python_script_for_data`
-3. Copy the CSV files from the data folder to the `.\ProgramData\MySQL\MySQL Server 8.0\Data\eco` folder
+2. Copy the CSV files from the data folder to the `.\ProgramData\MySQL\MySQL Server 8.0\Data\eco` folder
-4. Run the script with the command python `script.py`
+3. Run the script with the command python `script.py`
-5. Wait for the script to finish and check the output message The script will create tables for each CSV file and load the data into them.
+4. Wait for the script to finish and check the output message The script will create tables for each CSV file and load the data into them.
 You can verify the results by connecting to the eco database and querying the tables.